Curcumin: Natural Cancer Therapy

 Simply put, it fights small cell lung cancer at every stage and it doesn’t back down.
 And these benefits are on top of curcumin’s ability to chemo-sensitize and radio-sensitize cancer cells.

-Breast Cancer and Curcumin
+Curcumin For Breast Cancer

 Curcumin helps prevent breast cancer by protecting the cells and tissues from developing tumors.
 It regulates the activity of a hormone that tells cells when they should self-destruct—a process called apoptosis.
 This is an essential function—what makes a cancer a cancer is that it doesn’t stop replicating itself unless forced.
 Curcumin also activates genes, specific to breast tumors, that cause cancer cell death, and, eventually, tumor death.